ale94mleon/moldrug/docs/source/api.rst

 #. :meth:`moldrug.fitness.Cost` (standard).
 It uses all the response variables.
 #. :meth:`moldrug.fitness.CostOnlyVina`.
 Only use the information of the Vina score.
 #. :meth:`moldrug.fitness.CostMultiReceptors`.
 It uses all the response variables.
-#. :meth:`moldrug.fitness.CostOnlyVinaMultiReceptors`.
+#. :meth:`moldrug.fitness.CostMultiReceptorsOnlyVina`.
 Only use the information of the Vina scores

 .. code-block:: python